matrix-org/matrix-appservice-irc/docs/admin_room.md

 aware of your actions.

 You must invite the bridge bot into the Matrix room for this to work.

+### `!unlink`

+`!unlink !room:example.com irc.network.net #channel`

+*This command only works for moderators of a bridged Matrix room and bridge administrators*

+This command allows you to unlink a IRC channel from a room without using the HTTP provisioning API.
+For bridge administrators this command does NOT validate that you have permission to do this on the IRC channel so please take care to ensure that the IRC channel is aware of your actions.

 ### `!help`